ijdoc/wandb-demos/lambda-wandb-sls-template/README.md

     - While debugging, you can create a debugging AWS user with admin priviledges (not recommended for production) and setup its credentials by running `aws configure`
     - When ready to deploy, remove admin permissions for your user and instead create a user group with the permissions included in the "Policy Permissions" section below.

-4. Deploy the lambda function (repeat every time you make changes to the code):
+4. Log into the pipenv shell
     ```shell
+    pipenv shell
+    ```

+5. Deploy the lambda function (repeat every time you make changes to the code):
+    ```shell
     sls deploy
     ```

-5. Execute the function and return the log:
+6. Execute the function and return the log:
     ```shell
     sls invoke -f hello -l
     ```